-You have a huge number of options for places to sell online.
+You have a huge number of options for selling products online.
 Where should you even start?
-There are actually just a few that stand out as the best in terms of support, price, and customers — although which is right for your business will depend on the type of products you sell.
+There are actually just a few that stand out as the best places to sell online due to support, price, and customers — although which is right for your business will depend on the type of products you sell.
 The first thing you need to decide, though, is whether you want to create your own store or use an online marketplace.

 The most popular option to create an ecommerce store is Shopify.
 Prices start at $29 a month for a website with a blog.
 You’ll gain a free SSL certificate, have the chance to provide customers with discount codes and gift cards, and be able to link to four physical locations — retail stores, warehouses, popups, and other places where you store your products.
 Shopify also gives you an abandoned cart recovery feature, fraud analysis, and a shipping discount of up to 74 percent for DHL, UPS, and the USPS.